reneeh3/is477/README.md

 * How has representation changed over time (with the measure being the artists' birthdays)?

 We used publicly available datasets from both museums, cleaned and standardized key variables, and prepared them to be merged.
 Some of our preliminary findings from both are:
-* For the MoMA dataset, representation seems to be concentrated in a small number of dominant regions, namely the Americas, followed by Europe.
+- For the MoMA dataset, representation seems to be concentrated in a small number of dominant regions, namely the Americas, followed by Europe.
-* INSERT MORE
+**- INSERT MORE**
-* INSERT ONE MORE?
+**- INSERT ONE MORE?**

 ---